-Your child has nearsightedness (myopia).
+Some children have a progressive form of nearsightedness, or myopia, that gets worse throughout childhood.
 Children who are nearsighted usually have no difficulty seeing up close; however, their vision is blurred in the distance.
-Children with nearsightedness require glasses or contacts to help them see in the distance.
+Very often, children with nearsightedness don't complain of their difficulties.
+Children with nearsightedness may require glasses or contacts to help them see in the distance.

 Parents frequently are concerned about the amount of time a child should wear the glasses.
 At a bare minimum, a child who has nearsightedness should use the glasses to help see the blackboard in school.
 If the child prefers to sit at home and watch television or go to movies and not see quite as well as he might with his glasses, this is not cause for concern as it will in no way injure the eyes.
 As the nearsightedness increases, children recognize how well they see with their glasses and will frequently place their glasses on first thing in the morning and wear them throughout the day.
 This will in no way injure the eyes, but will rather provide them with good, clear vision throughout the day.

 Contact lenses can be worn by most children.
 We usually prefer to wait until the children are a minimum of 9 years old so that the child is mature enough to properly care for the lenses and motivated enough to wear them.
 One major concern relating to contact lenses that parents often have is the cost of replacing contact lenses if the child needs a stronger prescription.
 Fortunately, the fee for replacing contact lenses runs about the same as the cost of a new pair of glasses.
 The original fee for contacts is understandably higher to cover the cost for the initial fitting and initial follow up visits.
 Although some people may tell you that nearsightedness can be prevented or delayed by wearing contact lenses, there is unfortunately no scientific evidence to support this, although on occasion, we do see children whose nearsightedness seems to “slowdown” after being fit with contact lenses.